Student sitting at desk concentrating as he writes notes

 The outcome imposed by the original decision maker was manifestly excessive, inappropriate or not available in the circumstances.

 • Explain why you believe the outcome (i.e. the penalty) is excessive or inappropriate in light of the evidence previously presented.
-If the outcome you received was not in accordance with Schedule A, explain this.
-If relevant, you could also check Schedule 1 (Academic Board Regulations)
+If the outcome you received was not in accordance with the relevant Schedule A, explain this.
+If relevant, you could also check Schedule 1 (Academic Board Regulations).

 New evidence that was not known or available at the time of the original decision is now available and could have affected the outcome of the decision.